3dim-computational-imaging/3dim-website/content/authors/jiazhang-wang/_index.md

 ---
 # Display name
-title: Manuel Ballester
+title: Jiazhang Wang

 # Full Name (for SEO)
-first_name: Manuel
+first_name: Jiazhang
-last_name: Ballester
+last_name: Wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. cadidate in
+role: Ph.D. cadidate in Electrical and Computer Engineering

 # Organizations/Affiliations
 organizations: